neutrino2211/mainasara.dev/src/content/blog/making-a-programming-language-is-hard.md

 }
 ```

-Compiling the code into an object file, it generates the following header file (<gecko/gecko.h> being the little gecko std lib I made)
+Compiling the code into an object file, it generates the following header file (Gecko code compiled as libraries generate an object file and a corresponding .h file. <gecko/gecko.h> being the little gecko std lib I made)

 ```c
 //Gecko standard library